 Nema Buys Thread

 Nema is working on a project.
 She needs some thread.
 Illustrated by Mirjam Gyger.
 Artwork and text used by permission of JOCUM and Mercy Air.
-This book is also available on the African Storybook website.
-You can find the English version here.
-If you look at the English book’s information, you can see all the […]
+View this book on the Bloom Library: Nema Buys Thread.
+Questions about this book?
+Contact us.

 Wild Animals

 This book is one of our most popular titles.
-It features photos of wild animals and their names in local languages.
-The photos were used by permission from the Wikimedia Foundation.
+It features wild animals and their names in local languages.
 This book can be adapted to contain animals appropriate to any region of Africa.
-Want this book in your own language?
-Visit this page […]
+This title is available on the Bloom Library in several languages.
+View it here: Wild Animals.
+Questions about this book?
+Contact us.

 Nakehi and the Beans

 A couple years ago, we reached out to Sindia Foster and the rest of the Elomwe team, asking if they had stories they would like us to make books about.
 One story they gave us was this story about a proud man, and his neighbors.
-According to Little Zebra Books director, David Ker, “We don’t just […]
+View this book on the Bloom Library: Nakehi and the […]

 Rats!

 Rats! tells the story of a bunch of rats who try to get into a bottle of cooking oil.
 The story teaches the value of cooperation.
 Stephanie Simpson, a South African artist has illustrated this fun book with her distinctive quirky style.
-This book is also available on the African Storybook website.
-You can find […]
+View this book on the Bloom Library: Rats!
+Questions about this book?
+Contact […]

 Who Is My Neighbor?

 In the parable of the good Samaritan in Luke 15, Jesus shows that being a good neighbor is all about compassion.
 Illustrated by South African artist Tamsin Hinrichsen, the book vividly brings to life a familiar story by placing it in a modern context.
-This book is also available on the African Storybook website.
-You […]
+This book is also on the Bloom Library: Who is My […]

 The Sower

 In the parable of the Sower in Luke 8, Jesus shows how his message is received by different types of people.
 South African artist, Tamsin Hinrichsin, provides the whimsical illustrations for this book.
-This book is also available on the African Storybook website.
-You can find the English version here.
-If you look at the […]
+Read this book on the Bloom Library: The Sower.
+Questions about this book?
+Contact us.

 Rabbit Makes Friends With Fire